Easy vegan recipe: fennel dish with potatoes.

 related articles

-GOT A COOL IDEA OR FANCY MORE GREENER INSPIRATION?
+GOT A COOL IDEA OR CRAVING MORE GREENER INSPIRATION?

 Sign up for the greener newsletter!

-FOLLOW @THEGREENLIST.CO.UK
+FOLLOW @THEGREENLIST.NL

 This article may contain affiliate links.
 This means that thegreenlist.nl receives a small commission if you buy something through this link, usually between 3% and 10%.
 A win-win situation: you get a direct link to beautiful sustainable products and with your purchase you support our research work - which we prefer to continue for a long time.
-We only link to proproducts and sites we are fans of or support.
+We only link to products and sites we are fans of or support.

 Sign up for the greener newsletter!